Why is High Fructose Corn Syrup Bad for You?

 More and more people are becoming aware of the dangers of high fructose corn syrup to their health, but fewer would know that too much fructose can also lead to bloating, intestinal cramps and excessive flatulence.

-Ahead is just what fructose is, why so many people are experiencing fructose malabsorption and a list of both high fructose foods, drinks, sweeteners and fruits and fructose free or low fructose alternatives for better health.
+Ahead is just what high fructose corn syrup is, why so many people are experiencing fructose malabsorption and a list of both high fructose foods, drinks, sweeteners and fruits and fructose free or low fructose alternatives for better health.

 Fructose is sometimes called fruit sugar and fruits are the traditional source of it.
-Your digestive system can usually comfortably deal with the amount of fructose in the occasional apple, pear or kiwi fruit.
+Your liver can usually comfortably deal with the amount of fructose in the occasional apple, pear or kiwi fruit.

-It’s a different story however, when we start consuming excessive amounts from sweeteners found in many processed foods, and particularly sugary drinks.
+It’s a different story however, when we start consuming excessive amounts of HFCS sweetener found in many processed foods, and particularly sugary drinks and sodas.